-The Healthy Masculinity intern specializes in educating the campus about toxic masculinity and male gender stereotypes.
+The Healthy Masculinity intern specializes in educating the campus about male gender stereotypes and gender socialization broadly.
 Through discussing these topics with students and campus organizations, they will also show how these can contribute to perpetuating power-based personal violence.
-The Healthy Masculinity intern also plays an important role in the organization for Men for Integrity, Leadership, and Ethics in Society (MILES), which hosts events and programs for the campus community.
+The Healthy Masculinity intern also supports projects around men’s health and self-care and its relation to violence prevention.

 Roles and responsibilities for this intern position include:

-- Attend weekly intern meetings, monthly staff meetings, and weekly MILES meetings.
+- Attend weekly intern meetings and monthly staff meetings.

-- Host tabling and speaking events to educate students about MILES and how toxic masculinity is perpetuated in today’s society.
+- Host tabling and speaking events to educate students about male gender stereotypes and violence.

-- During awareness months (Domestic Violence Awareness Month, Stalking Awareness Month, and Sexual Assault Awareness Month) a minimum of 2 tabling events is expected.
+- During awareness months (Domestic Violence Awareness Month, Stalking Awareness Month, and Sexual Assault Awareness Month), infuse healthy masculinity content into specialized messaging.

 - Create flyer campaigns to advertise upcoming events, promote healthy masculinity, and combat gender role stereotypes.

 - Create social media posts for AVI social media.